 After tutoring students from Kindergarten to Year 12 over the past 20 years, Frances has developed an understanding of which key elements need to be taught to fill in the gaps for remedial students.
 She is a firm believer in building on a solid foundation.
 To this end, Frances is currently developing a series of worksheets,(Coming Soon) each with an accompanying lesson plan which can be completed over one or more sessions.
 These worksheets may be used with people using LEM Phonics or any other systematic synthetic phonics program.

-Frances recommends that worksheets are printed onto off-white, cream, light grey or other light pastel coloured paper for students who have visual sensitivity or visual perceptual problems like Irlen Syndrome.
+Frances recommends that worksheets are printed onto cream or light pastel, blue, green, pink, purple or yellow coloured paper for students who have visual sensitivity or visual perceptual problems like Irlen Syndrome.
 This may include students with ASD or ADHD.
-Frances is currently training to become an Irlen screener after her daughter was diagnosed with this syndrome.
+Frances is a certified Irlen Screener and is currently training to become a diagnostician.
+Her daughter has been provided with Irlen filters (coloured glasses) which are reducing visual distortions in her environment and on the printed page, allowing her a greater ease of learning.
 Please check with your student whether the words on the page always stay clear, stable (still) and are comfortable to read.
 If they do not, she recommends you investigate Irlen syndrome.

 If you have any further questions, please check out the Frequently Asked Questions (Coming Soon) section of the website, or contact Frances by email using the Contact form.